Washington state could have 64,000 coronavirus cases without 'real action,' governor warns

 Washington Governor Jay Inslee on Tuesday said he was considering mandatory measures to prevent an increase in coronavirus cases that could reach 64,000 in the state within eight weeks unless "real action" was taken.
 Inslee said epidemiologists warned there were likely as many as 500 to 2,000 coronavirus cases in Washington, and given the rate of spread of the highly contagious respiratory illness, the number could double every five to eight days.

-Seattle's King County, the epicenter of the Washington outbreak, reported an additional 74 cases and two deaths on Tuesday, with statewide numbers rising to 267 cases and 24 deaths.
-Experts believe the number of actual cases is much higher.
+Washington state cases jumped by 105 to 267 cases on Tuesday with 24 deaths, nearly all of them in the greater-Seattle area.
 "Whether it's 500 today or 1,500 or 2,000, that just goes to a very large number, very quickly," Inslee said.

 Asked by reporters whether he was considering mandatory measures like school closures statewide, or just in hard-hit areas, Inslee said he expected to have news on that "in very short order."
 "Shutting down any social activity has profound consequences in people's lives," said Inslee.
 "You have to see if there are ways to reduce them or ameliorate that."